 Educational Research Review

-Educational Research Review (2015 Impact Factor - 3.860) is an international journal addressed to researchers and various agencies interested in the review of studies and theoretical papers in education at any level.
-The journal accepts high quality articles and reviews by scholars focused on issues of importance to education, such as state-of-the-art papers, meta-analytic research reviews, narrative reviews, best-evidence syntheses, research critiques, forum papers and methodological and thematic reviews.
+Educational Research Review (2017 Impact Factor - 4.973) is an international journal addressed to researchers and various agencies interested in the review of studies and theoretical papers in education at any level.
+The journal accepts high quality articles that are solving educational research problems by using a review approach.
+This may include thematic or methodological reviews, or meta-analyses.
 The journal does not limit its scope to any age range.
-The journal invites articles on the broad range of settings in which people learn (school settings, corporate training, formal or informal settings).
+The journal invites articles on the broad range of settings in which people learn and are educated (school settings, corporate training, formal or informal settings, etc.).
+Empirical studies or theoretical contributions that do not include a critical review analysis are not accepted.

 - Founded in 2006